 Complaints Policy & Procedures

-Rightmove views complaints as an opportunity to learn and improve for the future, as well as a chance to put things right for the client, organisation or person that has made the complaint.
+Rightmove Landlord and Tenant Services (“RLT”) views complaints as an opportunity to learn and improve for the future, as well as a chance to put things right for the client, organisation or person that has made the complaint.

 Our policy